 General anesthesia means fully asleep – you will have no realization that you are going to sleep, no awareness of what transpires during your surgery, no sensation of discomfort during surgery, no recollection of what went on during surgery and no recollection of waking up from surgery.
 Who could ask for anything more pleasant?
 Certainly, some people are fearful of general anesthesia, usually out of lack of understanding of what it entails.
 When performing breast augmentation, there are some distinct advantages to utilizing general anesthesia over other techniques.
 The following is a brief description of the differences between the three types of anesthesia:

-Local anesthesia - Medication is injected into the surgical site to make the tissues numb - so that the pain nerves in the tissues do not work.
-This will not afford you any degree of relaxation.
-For larger surgeries, it can be difficult to use local anesthesia because there are limitations as to how much of the anesthetic drug you can receive before toxic doses are reached.
+Local anesthesia – Medication is injected into the surgical site to make the tissues numb – so that the pain nerves in the tissues do not work.
+This will not afford you any degree of mental relaxation.
+For larger surgeries, it can be difficult to use local anesthesia because there are limitations as to how much of the local anesthetic drug you can receive before toxic doses are reached.
 This can pose a problem during surgery if the degree of numbing of the tissues is inadequate and more drug is required.
+There is also no muscle relaxation, which means that the surgeon will have to pull harder against your pectoralis muscle, resulting in more discomfort after surgery.

 You can read more about out anesthesia services performed by our two board certified anesthesiologists here.